filecoin-project/fevm-hardhat-kit/README.md

 ## Cloning the Repo

-Open up your terminal (or comand prompt) and navigate to a directory you would like to store this code on.
+Open up your terminal (or command prompt) and navigate to a directory you would like to store this code on.
 Once there type in the following command:

 ```